AztecProtocol/engineering-designs/prd.template.md

 - Why: To ensure that system performance meets user expectations and maintains efficient operations.
 - Where: Derived from performance benchmarks established during testing and requirements from the performance engineering team.
 - NOTE: Within the next 12 months, we will want this to be 100 milliseconds.

+## Tradeoff Analysis

+Include commentary on where the ideal candidate solution should sit in a tradeoff space, to give guidance how different candidate solutions will be compared.
+For example, stating that between two candidate solutions, the one that has the lower "cost measured in X" will be preferred.

 ## Disclaimer